tricastor/tricastor/README.md

 - 👋 Hi, I’m @tricastor
 - 👀 I’m interested in Crypto currency
 - 🌱 I’m currently learning Elrond ecosystem
-- 💞️ I’m looking to collaborate on Elrons Assets
+- 💞️ I’m looking to collaborate on any Elrond based project

 <!---
 tricastor/tricastor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.